 Streaming service apps use anti-tampering techniques to prevent hackers from copying or downloading content.
 The anti-tampering tools detect when a user attempts to modify the app to bypass its security controls.

-Health-oriented apps utilize code obfuscation to render the app’s codebase unreadable to potential hackers.
+Health-oriented apps use code obfuscation to render their codebases unreadable to potential hackers.
 Anyone who tries to reverse engineer the app would find a soupy mess that is nearly impossible to decipher.
 Code obfuscation can help organizations adhere to data security and compliance regulations.

 PreEmptive is a leading provider of cybersecurity solutions for mobile apps.
 Our advanced tools prevent hackers from accessing sensitive user data and intellectual property.
-They also help you adhere to compliance requirements and establish trust among your user base.
+They also help you comply with requirements and build trust with your user base.

 We offer a range of tools designed to deter threats, including:

-Over 5,000 worldwide organizations trust PreEmptive for mobile app security across various industries, including finance, manufacturing, healthcare, and government.
+Over 5,000 organizations worldwide trust PreEmptive for mobile app security across industries such as finance, manufacturing, healthcare, and government.
 Protect your sensitive data from hackers.
 Sign up for a free trial today, and see how easy it is to integrate app shielding into your development process.